 The route to video: Hathaway’s break for adult acting (including a nude scene and drug taking) made for an uncomfortable, and un-buyable, watch.
 Plus, the rich girl “slumming it” theme?
 Been there, seen that.

-The pitch: The son of a killed NYPD officer joins the force, teaming up with his dad’s former partner.
+The son of a killed NYPD officer joins the force, teaming up with his dad’s former partner.

 The star power: Rapper-turned-actor 50 Cent, Oscar winner Forest Whitaker and double Oscar winner/full time movie legend Robert De Niro.